-The 1926 Thomas W. Lamb-designed Capitol Theatre was a haven for touring artists like the Grateful Dead and Pink Floyd in its heyday during the ’60s and ’70s and, after a period of disuse, came roaring back in 2012 with a grand-reopening Bob Dylan concert.
+The 1926 Thomas W. Lamb-designed Capitol Theatre was a haven for touring artists like the Grateful Dead and Pink Floyd in its heyday during the ’60s and ’70s and, after a period of disuse, came roaring back in 2012 with a grand-reopening Bob Dylan concert (he returned in 2021).
 Today, when the biggest names in music come to the county, they come here.
-Since its reopening, Billy Idol, moe., Al Green, Jeff Beck, Béla Fleck, Elvis Costello, Rufus Wainwright, Pixies, Queens of the Stone Age, and Garbage have performed here.
+Since its reopening, Billy Idol, Phil Lesh, Al Green, Bright Eyes, John Fogerty, Elvis Costello, Rufus Wainwright, Pixies, Queens of the Stone Age, and Garbage have performed here.

 149 Westchester Ave; thecapitoltheatre.com

 Located on the campus of Purchase College in a building designed by Philip Johnson, the Neuberger Museum of Art showcases the art of the 20th and 21st centuries.
 African art is a large part of the museum’s collection, with a special focus on the arts of Central Africa.
-Rotating exhibitions in the recent past have focused on Andy Warhol, Nina Chanel Abney, Yto Barrada, Romare Bearden, Alexander Calder, Engels the Artist, Cleve Gray, Ignacio Iturria, Isaac Julien, Alex Katz, John Shearer, and Fred Wilson.
+Rotating exhibitions in the recent past have focused on Andy Warhol, Yotashi Jackson, Nina Chanel Abney, Yto Barrada, Romare Bearden, Alexander Calder, Engels the Artist, Cleve Gray, Ignacio Iturria, Isaac Julien, and Alex Katz.

 735 Anderson Hill Rd; neuberger.org

 Boasting a carefully curated yet stimulating mélange of classical, popular, and cutting-edge performance art, PAC, as it’s known to patrons, is arguably the major professional, nonprofit arts presenter in the southeastern NY–southwestern CT region.
-There are four theaters that comprise the complex, and each is optimized for a different type of live performance — some of which are world premieres.
+The complex comprises four theaters, and each is optimized for a different type of live performance (some of which are world premieres).
 Expect to see concerts ranging from orchestral and choral to jazz and cabaret, to international and roots music, as well as solo artists, dance, and acrobatic troupes.
 There are also opportunities for K-12 students to participate in production.

 100 Playland Parkway; discoverwcm.org

 Head to the gallery at the Rye Arts Center to see works by local, national, and international artists.
-Once inspired, you can register for one of the Center’s classes, which focus on art, music, and dance.
-For those with more of a scientific mind, there’s a STEM+Arts program, which has classes with a scientific, technological, engineering, or math component.
+Once inspired, you can register for one of the center’s classes, which focus on art, music, and dance.
+For those more scientifically minded, there’s a STEM+Arts program, which has classes with a scientific, technological, engineering, or math component.

 51 Milton Rd; ryeartscenter.org